ePrivacy on its way

 Continuous internal disagreement and trade lobbyism appear to have stalled the plans for a publication completely.

-However, now the Finnish Justice Ministry has told The Privacy Advisor that they look to find an agreement between the member states before the end of this year, IAPP reports.
+However, now the Finnish Justice Ministry told The Privacy Advisor that they look to find an agreement between the member states before the end of this year, IAPP reports.
 With an agreement in hand, the European Commission and the European Parliament can begin finalizing a text.

 But senior counsel at Future of Privacy Forum Gabriela Zanfir-Fortuna expects rough sailing when the actual negotiations between the parties begin.